EduFTW/pullora/README.md

 - Provider selection: Claude or OpenAI.
 - Model ID: text field so you can use any supported model ID.
 - API key: stored in the database.
-- Prompt editor: custom instructions used for each analysis (this does not train a model).
+- Prompt editor: custom instructions used for analysis.
 - Automatic analysis interval can be set in minutes (default 60).
 - Automatic analysis processes up to 10 new active PRs per run.
 - Automatic analysis only runs for PRs without an existing AI review.
+- You can re-run a new analysis manually if needed, for example if the Pull Request was modified and you want to check it again with the AI.

 ### Licensing (Settings > License, UI)

 - Trial lasts 7 days from first run.
-- License keys are valid for 1 year.
+- License keys are valid for 1 year, or more.
 - Enter the license key to unlock the app after trial.

 ## Core features